benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - Component CSS is the exact same as Global CSS
   * Except the CSS is imported by the Component
+  * Instead of some external process that bundles everything
-  * Therefore if the Component isn't used the CSS won't be included in the bundle
+  * Therefore if the Component isn't used in the app the CSS won't be included in the bundle

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->